805th-Shoc/805th-Shoc.github.io/content/docs/project_management/agile-project-discovery-phase.md

 As you build out your map, you’ll probably notice that the problem spans across multiple departments, people, and systems.
 Spend some time during discovery learning from those other teams and organizations.

 ### Accessibility and Inclusion Practices
 You’ll also need to learn enough about your users’ accessibility requirements to let you work out whether the problem space you’re looking at presents any particular challenges from an inclusion point of view.
 Government clients require section 508 compliance for all government software.
-We strive to maintain a minimum level of accessibility for all products delivered from Truss.
+We strive to maintain a minimum level of accessibility for all products delivered from SHOC.

 Bear in mind that, in the US, 1 in 4 people have some kind of disability.
 And that accessibility covers a range of other needs for people who do not have a disability.
 When you design for disabilities, you make things better for everyone in the process.